mattx86/libreswan-deb-pkg-cloud-config/README.md

-# libreswan-deb-pkg-cloud-init
+# libreswan-deb-pkg-cloud-config
-Create a LibreSwan Debian/Ubuntu Package via a temporary VM/VPS using cloud-init.
+Create a LibreSwan Debian/Ubuntu Package via a temporary VM/VPS using cloud-config.

 ## How to use
 1. Copy and paste the cloud-init `.yml` contents where applicable for your cloud.
 (I make use of Hetzner Cloud, though your cloud may work without any changes necessary.)